 Introduction

-This document describes the specifications for the upgrade of the Level-1telopology processor eFmodule (L1Topo) of the ATLAS Level-1 Calorimeter Trigger Processor (L1Calo) [1.1] .
-AnThe eFEX L1Topo processor has initially been introduced into the ATLAS trigger for Phase-0 during Run-2 to improve trigger performance by correlating trigger objects (electromagnetic clusters, jets, muons) and global quantities.for the Phase-1 upgrade.
+This document describes the specifications for the upgrade of the Level-1 topology processor module (L1Topo) of the ATLAS Level-1 Calorimeter Trigger Processor (L1Calo) [1.1] .
+An L1Topo processor has initially been introduced into the ATLAS trigger for Phase-0 during Run-2 to improve trigger performance by correlating trigger objects (electromagnetic clusters, jets, muons) and global quantities.

-The new eFEX L1Topo will be installed in L1Calo during the long shutdown LS2, as part of the Phase-1 upgrade, and it will operate during Run 3.
+The new L1Topo will be installed in L1Calo during the long shutdown LS2, as part of the Phase-1 upgrade, and it will operate during Run 3.
 It is built to be forward compatible and may remain in the system after the Phase-2 upgrade in LS3, being operated in Run-4 as L1Topo or L0Topo, dependent on the eventual trigger architecture in Phase-2.

 The ATLAS Phase-1 Level-1 Trigger system comprises eFEX [1.4] , jFEX [1.5] , and gFEX [1.6] subsystems as calorimeter data sources for L1Topo.
-They are providing trigger objects data, “TOBs”, to L1Topo via optical fibre bundles.
+They are providing trigger object data, “TOBs”, to L1Topo via optical fibre bundles.
 Another source of trigger objects is the ATLAS muon trigger subsystem.

-L1Topo is a set of dual width ATCA [1.8] modules, operated in a single ATCA “shelf” (crate) compliant with ATLAS and L1Calo standards.
+L1Topo is a set of dual width ATCA [1.8] modules, operated in a single ATCA “shelf” (crate), compliant with ATLAS and L1Calo standards.
 Real-time data are received via optical fibres exclusively.
-Real-time outputs are available via electrical and optical data paths.
-Control, timing, and readout into DAQ and RoI systems are accomplished via an ATCA compliant backplane.

-L1Topo runs a large number of concurrent and independent algorithms to derive a number of trigger bits, typically one result bit and one overflow bit per algorithm.
+L1Topo runs a large number of concurrent and independent algorithms on the input data, to derive a number of trigger bits, typically one result bit and one overflow bit per algorithm.
 The result bits are forwarded to the Central Trigger Processor, which correlates these bits with further trigger and machine data to generate Level-1 Trigger and associated data words, to be transmitted back to the detector.
+Outputs to CTP are available via electrical and optical data paths.

-The non-real-time data paths of L1Topo are basically identical to the L1Calo modules built for Phase-1: data are sent into the readout and the 2nd level Trigger via L1Calo RODs over the backplane of the end,
+The non-real-time data paths of L1Topo are basically identical to the L1Calo modules built for Phase-1: data are sent into the readout and the 2nd level Trigger via L1Calo RODs over the backplane of the ATCA shelf.
+Control and global timing are accomplished via the backplane as well.
+To that end, L1Calo communicates with two hub/ROD modules located in dedicated slots of the L1Topo shelf.

 The Phase-1 Level-1 trigger system and the role of L1Topo within the Level1Calo system is described elsewhere in detail.
 Material on current Phase-0 L1Topo construction and performance is available as well.
 References are given in the appendix.